pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/TreeBasedNavigation.md

 }
 ```

-Note that we again specify a key path to the presentation state property wrapper, _i.e._
+> Note:  We again must specify a key path to the `@PresentationState` projected value, _i.e._
 `\.$addItem`.

 With those few steps completed the domains and views of the parent and child features are now
 integrated together, and when the `addItem` state flips to a non-`nil` value the sheet will be
 presented, and when it is `nil`'d out it will be dismissed.

-The library ships with overloads for all of SwiftUI's styles of navigation that take stores of
+In this example we are using the `.sheet` view modifier, but the library ships with overloads for
-presentation domain, including:
+all of SwiftUI's navigation APIs that take stores of presentation domain, including:

   * `alert(store:)`
   * `confirmationDialog(store:)`